Skip menu

 • Capacity: 664 blocks (166 KB)

 The 1541 was a 5¼″ floppy disk drive made by Commodore.
-It's compatible with the VIC 20 and C64,[1] although its brown colour scheme suggests it was designed with the latter in mind.
+It's compatible with the VIC 20 and C64,[1] although its brown colour scheme complements the latter.

 It can format a disk side to 664 blocks (166 KB).
 Throwing caution to the wind, with the careful use of scissors, you can notch out a write-enabling hole on the second side.
 You can then write to it by turning the disk over, just as with a cassette tape.